esbgkannan/kibby/README.md

 Estimate the conservation of each sequence in a fasta file using sequence embeddings.
 Sequence embeddings can be generated from any ESM2 protein language model.

+For performance reasons, the default model is "esm2_t33_650M_UR50D", while the original manuscript uses results from "esm2_t36_3B_UR50D" which is also available.

 Usage: python3 conservation_from_fasta.py input_fasta output_csv [options]

 optional arguments: